mstksg/inCode/copy/entries/type-levels.md

 with ADTs and defining their own custom list type like `data List a = Nil |
 Cons a (List a)`.
-But, be advised that *most* of the techniques discussed in this post (especially at both extremes) are considered esoteric at best and harmful at worst for most actual real-world applications :)
+But, be advised that *most* of the techniques discussed in this post (especially at both extremes) are considered esoteric at best and harmful at worst for most actual real-world applications.
+The point of this post is more to inspire the imagination and demonstrate principles that could be useful to apply in actual code, and *not* to present actual useful data structures.

 All of the code here is [available online][code samples] here, and if you check out the repo and run `nix develop` you should be able to load them all in ghci